Bandini, Bimal Roy's ode to purity

 More pictures here!

 PS/ I've corrected this last line in the answer to Shweta's comment. (check it in the "commentaires"!)
-And there's a very interesting debate about the ending of the film here (Bollywhat)
+And there's a very interesting debate about the ending of the film here (Bollywhat) (well, unfortunately, the thread has been suppressed!)

 You can also go check Shweta's blog: link